My BFF

 My BFF is a 2014 Philippine television drama comedy series broadcast by GMA Network.
-Directed by Roderick Lindayag, it stars Jillian Ward and Mona Louise Rey.
-It premiered on June 30, 2014, on the network's Telebabad line up replacing My Love from the Star.
+Directed by Roderick Lindayag, it stars Jillian Ward and Mona Louise Rey both in the title role.
+It premiered on June 30, 2014, on the network's Telebabad line up.
 The series concluded on October 3, 2014, with a total of 69 episodes.
-It was replaced by Seasons of Love in its timeslot.

 The series is streaming online on YouTube.